shashankskagnihotri/FlowBench/README.md

 )
 ```

-- `retrieve_existing` works as described above.
+- `retrieve_existing`: Works as described above
-- `threat_model`: must be `'2DCommonCorruption'`; returns the evaluations across 15 corruption types
+- `threat_model`: Must be `'2DCommonCorruption'`; returns evaluations across 15 corruption types
-- `severity`: an integer from 1 to 5 indicating the corruption severity
+- `severity`: An integer from 1 to 5 indicating the corruption severity

 #### 3D Common Corruptions